-- -print causes Frama-C's representation for the analyzed source files to be printed as a single C program (see Section 5.3). - -ocode <file name> redirects all output code of the current project to the designated file. - -keep-comments keeps C comments in-lined in the code. - -unicode uses unicode characters in order to display some ACSL symbols.
+- -print causes Frama-C's representation for the analyzed source files to be printed as a single C program (see Section 5.3).
+Note that files from the Frama-C standard library are kept by default under the form of #include directives, to avoid polluting the output.
+To expand them, use -print-libc. - -ocode <file name> redirects all output code of the current project to the designated file. - -keep-comments keeps C comments in-lined in the code. - -unicode uses unicode characters in order to display some ACSL symbols.
 This option is set by default, so one usually uses the opposite option -no-unicode.